surfacesyntacticud/guidelines/content/docs/general_guideline/Syntactic_relations/conj/conj_dicto.md

 This relation is used to indicate difluencies when a speaker corrects his speech and to analyse reformulations.
 The relation `conj:coord` is used to link two different objects, two referants (ex: *Mary and John* are two different referents).
 The relation `conj:dicto` on the other hand is used to link two denotations of the same referent (ex: *the desert in Kenya, the Kenya desert* is denoting the same referant).

 The ability of `conj:dicto` to anlyse both disfluencies and reformulations is the reason why we don't use the the [`reparandum`](https://universaldependencies.org/u/dep/reparandum.html) relationship as used in UD.
-For the moment, it is only used in SUD for analysis of written texts.

 >[!tip]
 > pattern { GOV-[conj:dicto]->DEP }

-> **French 1**
+> **French**
 {{< conll >}}
 # text = puisque les les les les c~ les capitales les grandes villes ne me disaient rien du tout
 # text_en = since I didn't know anything at all about the the the the c ~ the capitals the big cities